Gay Comix: Historical significance

-Gay Comix was “one of the first undergrounds to look at life from a gay and lesbian perspective.”
+Gay Comix was "one of the first undergrounds to look at life from a gay and lesbian perspective".
 It aimed to and succeeded in showing gay and lesbian people in as normal a light as anyone else.
-According to Cruse, “we wanted to reflect the feelings real people have.
-Gay people have been presented stereotypically so much you’d never know that we’re perfectly normal people.”
+According to Cruse, "we wanted to reflect the feelings real people have.
+Gay people have been presented stereotypically so much you'd never know that we're perfectly normal people."

-Also historically significant is that Alison Bechdel, one of the most well-known lesbian comic artists alive saw Gay Comix as an inspiration for her own work.
-In the Comics Journal No. 282, Bechdel says: "I got out of college in 1981 and went into a gay and lesbian bookstore one day and found an issue of Gay Comix- I think it was the first one, that Howard Cruse had edited- and that was pretty mindblowing.
-It hadn't occurred to me at that point to put together my penchant for silly drawings with my personal life and my political interest in gay and lesbian issues, but there were these people who were doing it: Howard Cruse and Roberta Gregory and all those early Gay Comix artists...I'm very grateful to them for all that groundbreaking work.
+Also historically significant is that Alison Bechdel, one of the most well-known lesbian comic artists alive, saw Gay Comix as an inspiration for her own work.
+In a 2007 Comics Journal article, Bechdel is quoted as saying: